My little cousin looked up at me, wrapping her arms around my waist, hugging me, and said softly, “I wish I were as

 Five years later, and here I am – a mother of two.

 My first born’s birthday is the end of February, same time as Eating Disorder Awareness Week, which is not a coincidence in my opinion.

 My little girl became a huge motivator for me to stay in recovery—a gift that keeps me honest and well.

 I have heard rumblings from women recovering or recovered from eating disorders who are afraid to become mothers because of the genetic component, the chance of their off spring having eating disorders will increase.
 And for us moms who had eating disorders, that is our greatest fear.

 We know how deadly and all consuming this illness is.
 Yes, despite the stigmas suggesting eating disorders are just a vain diet gone wrong, that is far from the truth.

 In fact, eating disorders have a wide variety of causes (biological/genetic, psychological, and cultural) and are similar to mental conditions such as bipolar disorder that sufferers are not blamed for.

-In honor of this special week of awareness, I am here to vouch that women in recovery from eating disorders should have kids and will actually make great mothers.
+I am here to vouch that women in recovery from eating disorders should (if they so desire) have kids and will actually make great mothers.
 Here’s why:

 1. You appreciate where you are at a little more